 The Job Grant Employer/Consortium Application Form is the first one you’ll be sent to start the process.
-Filling it out can seem a little daunting, so I’ve included a copy of my completed form to provide some reference.
-Once you’ve got it filled out, get it signed by the person responsible for payments within your company, and submit it here.
+Once you’ve got it filled out, get it signed by the person responsible for payments within your company, and submit it.
 Note: The person who signed the document will get automatic notifications from the government as your application is processed, so it’s a good idea to give them a heads up on that!

 Step 5: Pick a third-party agency to manage the COJG Process

 Part of the application process is to select an agency from a list to manage the COGJ process on behalf of the government.
 I worked with

 Skills for Change for this, and I’d definitely recommend them.

 Step 6: Get to know your Case Specialist